3 Stocks That Could Double Your Money

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Celldex Therapeutics wasn't one of them!
+David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Finisar wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Chuck Saletta owns shares of Kinder Morgan and the following open options positions on it: Jan 2018 Synthetic Long @ $17.50 and Jun 2018 Short Strangle @ $20/$24.George Budwell has no position in any stocks mentioned.
-Neha Chamaria has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Kinder Morgan.
-The Motley Fool recommends Celldex Therapeutics.
+Anders Bylund has no position in any stocks mentioned.
+Brian Feroldi has no position in any stocks mentioned.
+Matt DiLallo has no position in any stocks mentioned.
+The Motley Fool owns shares of Varian Medical Systems.
 The Motley Fool has a disclosure policy.